-[Mar.2013] This Easter, I had a holiday in Puglia, south Italy with my family.
+[Mar.2013] This Easter, we had a holiday in Puglia, south Italy with my family.

 The first destination was the famous Alberobello.